xyhtac/check_trassir/README.md

 ```

-> **NOTE:** variable 'channel' refers to the channel name substring used in Trassir, the plugin will select the matching archive timeline based on partial match (includes), not strict equality.
-The 'hours' variable sets how far in the past to search for archive activity.
+> **NOTE:** variable `channel` refers to the channel name substring used in Trassir, the plugin will select the matching archive timeline based on partial match (includes), not strict equality.
+The `hours` variable sets how far in the past to search for archive activity.
 If no activity is detected within that period, a warning is triggered.

 #### How It Works

 - Trassir server check is automatically assigned to DVR hosts where login credentials are set.
-- Archive channel check is automatically created for any camera host that defines 'vars.server' and 'vars.trassir["channel"]'.
+- Archive channel check is automatically created for any camera host that defines `vars.server` and `vars.trassir["channel"]`.
-- All variables from the DVR host are inherited via the 'vars.server' reference.
+- All variables from the DVR host are inherited via the `vars.server` reference.

 No manual service assignment is needed - Icinga handles service linkage dynamically based on these variables.